 TR 22.870, Study on 6G Use Cases and Service Requirements; Stage 1, identified use cases and requirements for the 3GPP system to support the needs of new and enhanced services and capabilities.
 In TR 22.870, the following aspects and use cases have been identified: System and Operational aspects, AI, Integrated Sensing and Communications, Ubiquitous Connectivity, Immersive Communication, Massive Communication, Support for Industry and Verticals and others.
 Functional and performance requirements were consolidated in those areas.

-The goal of this work is to specify corresponding normative requirements.

 4 Objective

-The objective of this normative work is to specify service and performance requirements for the next generation mobile system, based on consolidated potential service and performance requirements identified in TR 22.870 in the following areas:
+The objective of this normative work is to specify service requirements for the next generation mobile system, based on consolidated potential functional and performance requirements identified in TR 22.870 in the following areas:

 System and Operation, including: